7 Steps To Getting Out from Overwhelm

 Is there a simple and effective strategy we can use to overcome the feeling of overwhelm when it rears its ugly head?
 Wouldn’t it be nice if there were a set of simple steps we could fall back on to get out of overwhelm that were easy and effective to follow.
 I have found the following 7 steps really useful for exactly these reasons.

 The hardest part of dealing with overwhelm is realising we’re in it and being able to get out before everything collapses into total disaster around us.
+Having effective time management strategies is clearly a big part of dealing with overwhelm.
 Often we know we’re feeling overwhelmed – and for most of us it’s something small that is the final straw – however we’re also overwhelmed with trying to work out how to get out of it.
 Which adds to the overwhelmed feeling, makes us feel worse, makes it harder to try and work out how to get out of it… and we can all see the downward spiral from there.

 There’s two issues involved here.
 Either you have way too much to do, or you don’t have enough time.
 Normally it’s a mixture of both.
 You need to work out how much time you have available, and what needs doing the most in that time frame.
 Then you have to decide what is to be done, delayed, delegated or dropped.
 The four D’s.

 Here’s what you need to do the next time you feel that familiar feeling creeping up:

 (don’t skip any of these steps, even if you think they’re unimportant.
 They’re not.
 Every step here has been tried and tested and this is what the majority of people have found works best)

 Stop what you’re doing, close your eyes and take a couple of deep breaths.

 Go for a short walk, just five to ten minutes, to get a mental break and a little physical distance.
 Try to make it a brisk walk and get your blood moving and your heart beating a bit faster.
 (Truly, try it.)

 Have a drink of water and then grab a pen and paper.